 Special meals are also available to order pre-order before the flight.
 However, they must be ordered at least 24 hours in advance.

 Bangkok Airways' Frequent Flyer Program, FlyerBonus, rewards passengers with exclusive benefits and privileges.
 The program rewards passengers with points every time that they fly, which they can then use to purchase Bangkok Airways' flights in the future.

 Passengers that make a Bangkok Airways flight reservation at Alternative Airlines can collect FlyerBonus point on their booking.

 Alternative Airlines now offers seat selection on Bangkok Airways flights.
 Choose from available seats and select your preferred seat.
 Pre-book your Bangkok Airways seat today!

 Suvarnabhumi Airport (BKK) is one of two international airports serving Bangkok and is the hub airport for Bangkok Airways.
 The airport has two runways and has a passenger capacity of over 60 million passengers.
 The airport was opened in septiembre 2006 and is now in the 15 busiest airports in the world and the top 10 busiest airports in Asia.

-Suvarnabhumi Airport is also the main hub for Thai Airways International, Orient Thai Airlines, Jet Asia Airways, Thai Smile and Thai Vietjet Air.
+Suvarnabhumi Airport is also the main hub for Thai Airways International, Orient Thai Airlines, Jet Asia Airways, Thai Smile, Asia Atlantic Airlines and Thai Vietjet Air.
 There are a number of other airlines which operate flights from this airport, including Bhutan Airlines, El Al, Air China, Japan Airlines and Royal Jordanian.

 Bangkok Airways aren't currently a member of any airline alliance.
 However, the airline does have a number of codeshare agreements with a number of other airlines, which gives allows it to offer regular flights more often.